beekermememe/platform_dev/README.md

 At this point you are ready to validate the app using the provided test files.
 To do this run the comment ```ruby anagram_test.rb``` (note you need to have the server up and running when you run this test suite).
 All the tests should pass

 ##Testing:
 - We are using rspec for testing.
-See[rspec](http://rspec.info)
+See [rspec](http://rspec.info)
 - To run all the tests - ```bundle exec rake spec```.
 See the rspec docs on how to run individual specs.

 ## API Documentation
-To get the api documentation you will need to start the server and navigate to the apidocs url -[http://localhost:3000/apipie](http://localhost:3000/apipie).
-We are using[apipie](https://github.com/Apipie/apipie-rails)to support this documentation.
+To get the api documentation you will need to start the server and navigate to the apidocs url - [http://localhost:3000/apipie](http://localhost:3000/apipie).
+We are using [apipie](https://github.com/Apipie/apipie-rails)to support this documentation.

 ## Project Notes
 1. There were a 3 endpoint that were optional that are not present, but I will discuss them here